 Dictionary of Women Artists.
 London: Fitzroy Dearborn Publishers, 1997.
 Call Number: Ref N8354 .D53 1997.

 The Oxford Companion to Art.
 Oxford: Clarendon Press, 1970.
 Call Number: Ref N33 .O9.

-To find Modern Manuscript and ephemera collections related to religion go to the Modern Manuscripts and Ephemera search page and click on the link for Arts, Ephemera, Printing History and Book Arts, Printers, and Photographs, or search by the name of the artist in the search bar.
+To find Modern Manuscript collections related to visual arts go to the Modern Manuscripts and Archives search page and use the “Browse by Topic” function or search by the name of the artist in the search bar.